mrc-ide/packit/README.md

 ### Development: Seeding the database

 Packets are automatically imported on a schedule.
+Pins that reference demo packets are automatically created by the `./scripts/dev-start` script, unless it was run with the `--create-pins-skip` flag (in which case you can run `./scripts/dev-create-pins` at any point in order to seed those demo pins).

-For now, the only other things you'll need to seed for development are:
-- A super user (if using basic auth) - see above.
+The only other thing you'll need to seed for development is a super user (if using basic auth) - see above.
-- If you need pinned packets, run `./scripts/dev-create-pins`.
-This will create pins that reference demo packets.
-(Ensure api has run and created all DB tables, and packets have been imported, first.)

 ## Database